praveen-padala/hello_world/README.md

 # hello_world
-it is about printing hello world
+it prints the text "hello world"